lucianpls/mod_mrf/README.md

   Otherwise it uses the datafile name with the extension changed to .idx

   **MimeType string**
   - Optional.
-Defaults to autodetect
+Defaults to autodetect.

   **EmptyTile Size Offset FileName**
   - Optional.
 By default it ignores the request if a tile is missing.